-- 58. The Developer shall maintain all landscaping and other facilities that will become the responsibility of the HOA for one year after the HOA has been formed and a plan for the smooth transition of responsibility has been prepared by the developer and approved by the City Engineer.
-Prior to release of the Developer's maintenance responsibilities, all landscaped areas shall be inspected by representatives of the City Engineer and Maintenance Departments.
+- 55. The Developer shall maintain all landscaping and other facilities that will become the responsibility of the HOA until transfer to the HOA.
+Prior to release of the Developer's maintenance responsibilities, all applicable landscaped areas shall be inspected by representatives of the City Engineer and Maintenance Departments.
 This inspection shall include a water audit of the landscaped areas to identify any irrigation problems.
 The water audit shall be performed by City staff or contracted for by City staff and paid for by the Developer, at the City's sole discretion.
-All corrective measures shall be made as called for in the water audit and the punch list prepared by City staff and as-built plans (on reproducible Mylar or in a format approved by the City Engineer) shall be submitted to the City Engineer prior to the release of the Developer's responsibilities. - 59.
-Landscaping shall be installed in conformance with the approved plans prior to final inspection. - 60.
-Plans shall conform with the Water Conserving Landscape Guidelines in Chapter 17.80 of the Zoning Ordinance and applicable stormwater regulations.
+All corrective measures shall be made as called for in the water audit and the punchlist prepared by City staff and asbuilt plans (on reproducible Mylar or in a format approved by the City Engineer) shall be submitted to the City Engineer prior to the release of the Developer's responsibilities. - 56.
+Landscaping shall be installed in conformance with the final approved plans prior to final inspection. - 57.
+Plans shall conform with the Water Conserving Landscape Guidelines in Chapter 17.80 of the CMC and applicable stormwater regulations.